 At some point, we knew how to stop but then we didn’t.
 How did it happen?

-If you are reading this post, I will go ahead and assume that you have lost a clear connection with your fullness and that you struggle to stop eating when you are satisfied.
+If you are reading this post, I will go ahead and assume that you have lost a clear connection with your fullness and that you struggle to stop eating when full.
 The disconnect may have happened at a young age for you, or like me, when you went on your first diet.

 (I still have fond memories of my Halloween candy lasting until Easter and my Easter candy hanging around until Halloween.
 That was B.D., before dieting)